 • A Frog, A Fish, A Dragon (2016; 4’00”), for Eiko Morikawa, soprano; Kaori Fujii, bass clarinet; and Chris Malloy, piano.
 Premiered at the Nagoya University of the Arts.

 • Operation Deep Pockets (2016; 6'00").
 A multimedia contemplation of events during the Vietnam War.
-This will be presented in November 2016 as part of the Sonorities Festival at Queen's University Belfast.
+Selected for events in Hamburg, Belfast, Derry, Coventry, Mexico City, Buenos Aires, Taipei, Nagoya, and Denver.

 • The Crimson and the Gold (2015; 2'00"), for SATB chorus.
 This is the University of Denver's alma mater.